 - Fulfilment of the conditions indicating integration into Greek society, inter alia “good knowledge of the Greek language, knowledge of elements of Greek history and Greek civilisation”.

 The Council of Europe’s Commissioner of Human Rights noted that, as far as it provides foreign citizens with five years or more of legal residence with the possibility to secure a long-term residence permit, Greek law complies with relevant recommendations.
 However, the Commissioner recommended that the entire asylum procedure period be taken into account, as opposed to half of the period between the lodging of the asylum application and the granting of protection as provided in legislation.
-In addition, the Commissioner highlighted “that access to long-term residence is complicated by additional requirements, including sufficient income to cover the applicants’ needs and those of their family, full health insurance covering all family members, and good knowledge of the Greek language, knowledge of elements of Greek history and Greek civilisation”.
-Moreover, contrary to the Commissioner’s recommendations, Greek law does not provide clear legal exemptions to enable a variety of vulnerable groups to meet the requirements”.
-These finding are also valid in 2019.
+In addition, the Commissioner highlighted ‘that access to long-term residence is complicated by additional requirements, including sufficient income to cover the applicants’ needs and those of their family, full health insurance covering all family members, and good knowledge of the Greek language, knowledge of elements of Greek history and Greek civilisation’.
+Moreover, contrary to the Commissioner’s recommendations, Greek law does not provide clear legal exemptions to enable a variety of vulnerable groups to meet the requirements.
+These findings are also valid for 2022.
+The renewal of long-term residence permits is now only possible electronically through the special website of the Ministry of Asylum and migration (https://portal.immigration.gov.gr/login).
+However the electronic renewal procedure started off as technically problematic.
+Thus the Ministry of Migration and Asylum, granted an extension of the duration of residence permits until 30/06/2022 for

 Article 89(2) L 4251/2014 (Immigration Code).